Pet AnimalsDogDog Breeds

 The Texas Heeler, also known as the Australian Cattle Dog and Heeler, is a cross between the Australian Cattle Dog and the Australian Shepherd.
 The breed is known for its high energy level, intelligence, and trainability.
 They are also known to be loyal, protective, and energetic.

 They have a strong herding instinct and may try to herd people and other animals, so proper training is important.
-They are very active and require a lot of exercises and mental stimulation.
+They are very active and require a lot of exercise and mental stimulation.
 They are also known to be good with children and other pets when they are socialized properly.

 Personality: